PX4/PX4-user_guide/en/gps_compass/rtk_gps.md

 ## Positioning Setup/Configuration

-RTK positioning requires a _pair_ of [RTK GPS devices](#supported-rtk-devices): a "base" for the ground station and a "rover" for the vehicle.
+RTK positioning requires a _pair_ of [RTK GNSS devices](#supported-devices): a "base" for the ground station and a "rover" for the vehicle.

 In addition you will need: